Resetand/react-style-mods/README.md

 ```

 How did I usually solve these problems?
-I can adding new props to my Component and imperative describes how to compose styles
+I can add new props to my Component and imperative describes how to compose styles

 ```
 const Component = (props) => {